Fees Increased for 2017 - Beginning January 1, 2017, the following fee increases will take place:

 The campground is open year round.
 There are 66 premium campsites, which includes two (2) camp host sites, located on a bluff above the Strait of Juan de Fuca.
 The camp area is in a forested portion of the Park, arranged in two loops.
 Click here to view the Park map for specific site descriptions and photos.

 There are two ADA accessible campsites (# 17 and 60).
 Two fully ADA accessible restrooms, with coin-operated showers, are available.
 There is no charge for paying campers to use the dump station, while non-campers are assessed a fee.
-Firewood bundles are available for purchase.
+Firewood bundles are available for purchase at a camp host site or the Park Office.
 Water faucets are scattered throughout the Park.
 There are no utility hook-ups at the campsites, except the host sites.

 Reservations may be made for campsites #34 through 66.
 The remaining sites are available on a first-come-first-served basis.